EpEpDragon/UniNotes/Philosophy/Utilitarianism.md

 Does not take into account exceptional circumstances.

-## Cost-benifit analysis
+## Cost-benefit analysis
 Consequences that matter are cost and benefits (financial terms)
-- As approach to molarity can justify behaviout that seems morally unacceptable.
+- As approach to molarity can justify behaviour that seems morally unacceptable.
 - Assumes everything can be measuresd in financial terms